 I paused my blog for over a year.
+It was about time.

 Some very concerning events had occurred which moved the cheese.
 I'd never heard of spiritual spatial disorientation, but what I experienced defined it.
 Believing, by faith, I was proficient at instrument flying, I launched headfirst into the storm.
-I was flying upside down.
+In reality was flying upside down.
 Unaware my calculations were off.
 Until I was.

+It was about time.
 Time spent I can’t get back.
+Or could I?

 Time given in thought, word, passion, enthusiasm, support, resources, energy, effort – thrown into the melting pot of good works for a good cause, but not the cause I thought I was sowing into.
 It was a good lesson to learn.
 And even though I lost altitude and was free-falling at alarming speed, I leveled out in time to avoid a catastrophic splat.
 Thank Jesus.